Meat Joy Is Getting Back Together!!!!

 Posted on: June 2nd, 2023 by Gretchen Phillips No Comments

 As unbelievable as that sounds, it is in fact reality!!
-Our first shows since April, 1985 will be in Austin, TX around mid-October at Cheer Up Charlie’s, MOHA, KUTX ( I hope) and more.
-I will let you know as soon as it’s all nailed down.
-But be prepared to buy a reissue of the 1984 vinyl release, some with hand decorated covers!
+Our first shows since April, 1985 were in Austin, TX mid-October 2024 at End of an Ear Records, Cheer Up Charlies, Museum of Human Achievement and KUTX.
+So now is the time to buy a reissue of the 1984 vinyl release, some with hand decorated covers like in the olden days!
 Be prepared to buy a live cassette and put that in your time machine!
-Be prepared to hear us and see us, older but wiser and still in love with our songs, oh so very much.
+We love the lucky folks who got to see us, older but wiser and still in love with our songs, oh so very much.

 My New Band – Pico Farad